nuxt/docs/en/guide/plugins.md

 You can inject those variables into Vue instances (client side), the context (server side) and even in the Vuex store.
 It is a convention to prefix those functions with a `$`.

-Nuxt provides you an `inject(key, value)` method to do easily, it given as the second parameter when exporting a function.
+Nuxt.js provides you with an `inject(key, value)` method so you can easily inject variables.
+It is given as the second parameter when exporting a function.
 The `$` will be prepended automatically to the key.

 `plugins/hello.js`: